Houghton Library Visiting Fellowships

 • one letter of reference

-Please note: Other than the Pantzer Fellowship, applicants need not apply for specific fellowships, as the Selection Committee determines which fellowship is best suited to your research, if awarded a fellowship.
+Please note: Applicants need not apply for specific fellowships.
+The Selection Committee will determine the fellowship best suited to each awardee.

 Applicants are strongly encouraged to save applications in progress; do not submit your application until it is complete.